• Skip to primary navigation

 Instructions

-In a smaller bowl whisk together the eggs, sugar, almond milk mixture, melted and cooled coconut oil, and vanilla.
+4. Whisk together the eggs, sugar, almond milk mixture, melted and cooled coconut oil, and vanilla in a smaller bowl.

-Cool on a wire rack for 5 minutes and then remove the muffins from the pan and continue to cool on the wire rack.
+7. Let the muffins cool on a wire rack for 5 minutes, then remove them from the pan and continue to cool on the wire rack.

-Enjoy warm or completely cool and store in a sealed container for 3-4 days.
-Can be frozen for up to 3 months.
+8. Enjoy warm or completely cool, and store in a sealed container for 3-4 days.
+They can also be frozen for up to 3 months.

 Notes